Asymptotics for M-type smoothing splines with non-smooth objective functions: Main results: existence of solutions and rates of convergence

-Finally, condition (A4) ensures that the responses are observed at a sufficiently regular grid.
-It is similarly a weak assumption that can be shown to hold for all frequently employed designs such as $t_{in} = i/n$ or $t_{in} = 2i/(2n+1)$.
-Call $F_n$ the distribution function that jumps $n^{-1}$ at each $t_{in}$.
+Finally, condition (A5) ensures that the responses are observed at a sufficiently regular grid.
+It is a quite weak assumption that can be shown to hold for all frequently employed designs such as $t_{i} = i/n$ or $t_{i} = 2i/(2n+1)$.
+Call $G_n$ the distribution function that jumps $n^{-1}$ at each $t_{i}$.
 An integration by parts argument shows

-and (A4) is satisfied, if, for example, $F_n$ approximates well the uniform distribution function in either the Kolmogorov or $\mathcal{L}^2([0,1])$ metrics.
+and (A5) is satisfied, if, for example, $G_n$ approximates well the uniform distribution function in the Kolmogorov metric.

-Our first asymptotic result is Theorem \ref{Thm:2}, which establishes the optimality of general M-type smoothing splines, provided that the smoothing parameter $\lambda$ decays to zero a little more slowly than in the typical least-squares problem.
+It should be noted that none of the loss functions in examples 1--4 are covered by the theory of \citep{Cox:1983} and \citep{Oh:2007}, while the Lipschitz condition employed by \citet{van de Geer:2002} leaves out $\mathcal{L}^p$ and expectile smoothing spline estimators, among others.
+Our first asymptotic result is Theorem \ref{Thm:SMSP2}, which establishes the optimality of general M-type smoothing splines, provided that the smoothing parameter $\lambda$ decays to zero a little more slowly than in the typical least-squares smoothing spline problem.